 Advance Directives and Powers of Attorney.
 An advance directive helps to ensure that your healthcare wishes will be respected if you can’t speak or communicate.
 It is usually a written, legal document.
 If you don’t have a written document, you may express your wishes verbally to your family members or healthcare agent.
 It is wise to have an advance directive in case you become severely injured or ill and cannot participate in decisions about your health and medical care.
-Living wills and medical powers of attorney are types of advance directives.
+Living wills and medical powers of attorney are two more types of advance directives.

 Durable Power of Attorney (DPOA).
 This written document authorizes an agent to handle certain types of transactions.
 General powers of attorney are broad and allow many types of transactions.
 Conversely, limited powers of attorney are for a specific task.
 The power of attorney is “durable” because it remains valid even after the person no longer has legal capacity to handle transactions, possibly due to an injury or illness.
 All powers of attorney executed since 1993 in Pennsylvania are durable unless stated otherwise.